 The latest edition of the Realtors Confidence Index from NAR sheds some light on the relationship between seller traffic (supply) and buyer traffic (demand).
 Until the supply of homes for sale starts to meet buyer demand, prices will continue to rise.

-Some Highlights: The Cost of Waiting to Buy is defined as the additional funds it would take to buy a home if prices & interest rates were to increase over a period of time.
-Freddie Mac predicts interest rates to rise to 5.1% by 2019.
-CoreLogic predicts home prices to appreciate by 4.3% over the next 12 months.
-If you are ready and willing to buy your dream home, find out if you are able to!
+Some Highlights: The “cost of waiting to buy” is defined as the additional funds necessary to buy a home if prices and interest rates were to increase over a period of time.
+Freddie Mac forecasts interest rates will rise to 3.8% by Q4 2020.
+CoreLogic predicts home prices will appreciate by 5.4% over the next 12 months.
+If you’re ready and willing to buy your dream home, now is a great time to buy.

 When people talk about homeownership and the American Dream, much of the conversation revolves around the financial benefits of owning a home.
 However, two recent studies show that the non-financial benefits might be even more valuable.